vblagoje/auto-pr-writer/README.md

 ### 7) I'm concerned about the PR text generation costs, how can I minimize them?

 Managing costs is a critical aspect of using LLMs for PR text generation.
-As of January 2024, the cost per PR using the large context gpt-4 model is approximately a few cents, whereas using the mixtral-8x7b-instruct on fireworks.ai is less than a cent per PR.
-It's worth noting that these costs are continually evolving and generally expected to further decrease over time.
-To precisely monitor and manage your expenditure, especially if you are using platforms like OpenAI, you can set the `OPENAI_ORG_ID` environment variable to track costs accurately.
+As of January 2024, depending on the size of the PR diff, a typical cost per PR using gpt-4 model is approximately a few cents, whereas using the mixtral-8x7b-instruct on fireworks.ai is less than a cent per PR.
+To precisely monitor and manage your costs, especially if you are using platforms like OpenAI, you can set the `OPENAI_ORG_ID` environment variable to track costs accurately.
 This will help you keep a close eye on your usage and optimize accordingly to minimize expenses.
-Keep in mind that selecting the right model for your needs and monitoring the market for the best rates are effective strategies to control costs.
+Keep in mind that selecting the right model for your needs and monitoring the market for the best rates among various LLM platforms are effective strategies to control costs.

 ## License
 This project is licensed under [Apache 2.0 License](LICENSE).